UniMath/agda-unimath/src/lists/quick-sort-lists.lagda.md

 ## Idea

-In these file, we define the quick sort.
+In these file, we define the quick sort for lists.

 ## Definition